Home

 Subgroup Identification

-The large cluster (50,084 nodes and 41,476,016 edges) was selected for identification of the subgroups.
+The large cluster (73,844 nodes and 88,963,633 edges) was selected for identification of the subgroups.
+The UniRef50 nodes contain 417,743 UniRef90 clusters and 785,226 UniProt IDs.

-The nodes associated with SFLD subgroups were identified by coloring the nodes according to the InterPro family (F)/domain (D) that includes the SFLD subgroup (Table 1); the node colors for the SFLD-curated subgroups are those used by the SFLD.
+The UniRef50 nodes associated with SFLD subgroups were identified by coloring the nodes according to the InterPro family (F)/domain (D) that includes the SFLD subgroup (Table 1); the node colors for the SFLD-curated subgroups are those used by the SFLD.
 Clusters associated with four additional families/domains described by InterPro were also colored.

 SubgroupSubgroup NameIPR #Color